Mcom 320: Developing Information Literacy Skills

 Read the following page and textbook chapter

-MCOM 320: Evaluate Sources
+MCOM 320 Library Page: Evaluate Sources

-Watch the following videos on Logical Fallacies
+Watch the following information literacy and avoiding bias videos

 Information Literacy Videos